 The fjord of “Faskrudsfjordur” gets its name from an island near the fjord called Skrudur.
 Faskrudsfjordur is in the centre of the East Fjords of Iceland.
-Skrudur stouts of the worlds largest puffin cave, it has an abundance of bird life.
+Skrudur is home to of the world’s largest puffin cave, with an abundance of puffins and other bird life.

-Faskrudsfjordur fjord is in between the peninsulas Vattarnes and Hafnarnes, and at the bottom of the fjord is a beautiful valley with scenic artic woodlands, mostly birch.
+Faskrudsfjordur fjord is in between the peninsulas Vattarnes and Hafnarnes, and at the bottom of the fjord is a beautiful valley with scenic, birch filled Artic woodlands.

-Driving from Reydarfjordur fjord along the coast offers some great views and panoramic landscapes, where the island Skrudur is centric.
-Many different species of bird live in it, with the unique wonder the ‘puffin cave’ sheltering thousands of puffins and a great colony of gannets that can be seen plunging like arrows into the water.
+A drive from Reydarfjordur fjord along the coast will give you some great views and panoramic landscapes with Skrudur as the centerpiece.
+Many different species of bird live on the island, with the unique puffin cave’ sheltering thousands of puffins and a great colony of gannets that can be seen plunging like arrows into the water.

 GPS: 64.929288 N, -14.012113 W